 Provo Criminal Defense Lawyer

 Criminal charges can change every aspect of your life in the blink of an eye.
-Most defendants don’t have any experience with Utah’s legal system, and begin the process feeling completely lost and overwhelmed.
-If one of your loved ones was arrested in Provo, there are probably dozens of questions on your mind, like “How long can my loved one be held in custody?” or “What could happen if my loved one is convicted?”
+Most defendants do not have any experience with Utah’s legal system, and begin the process feeling completely lost and overwhelmed.
+If a loved one or family member was arrested in Provo, there are probably dozens of questions on your mind, like “How long can my loved one be held in custody?” or “What could happen if my loved one is convicted?”

 After an arrest is made, the arresting officers will bring the person into custody.
-Once in custody, the person will be “booked,” which means police will compile information about the suspect and alleged crime.
-During booking, the suspect will be photographed and fingerprinted, and his or her personal items will be confiscated.
+After being taken into custody, the person will be “booked,” which means police will compile information about the suspect and alleged crime.
+During booking, the suspect will be photographed and fingerprinted, and their personal items will be confiscated.

 If no charges have been filed by the prosecutor, the person should not be held in custody for more than 72 hours.
 It’s not unusual for the Utah County Attorney’s Office to file for an extension on this 72-hour period, though these extensions can be challenged.